AshyPC/Replant/README.md

 So far, most of the goals have been justified only by "Barry says this" or "Barry thinks this would be better".
 This church is not about one-man goals, so better justifications MUST be found.

+DAD the meeting actually declined to use Barry's model, and adopted Les Oliver's approach

 YAGNI
 -----